 How beautiful Red Haw State Park is when it blooms

-NOTE: Red Haw State Park is currently closed due to damage from the March 5th, 2022 tornado.
-There was extensive damage to the park and especially the campgrounds.
-Clean-up will continue throughout the summer of 2022.
-Iowa DNR has posted that the earliest possible opening will be this fall, and potentially even later.
+NOTE: Red Haw State Park is open again after damage from the March 5th, 2022 tornado.
+There was extensive damage to the park and especially the campgrounds, however, the park has reopened and the red bud trees are blooming again this spring!

 Location: 24550 Highway 34, Chariton, Iowa 50049